blade-ui-kit/docs/html.md

 </html>
 ```

 As you can see you can get rid of all the redundant boilerplate.
-The component behaves simarly to the stub from the auth scaffolding from Laravel.
+The component behaves simarly to the stub from Laravel's auth scaffolding.
 The `lang` attribute on the `html` element is determined by the app's locale.
 The CSRF token is set so libraries like [Laravel Echo](https://github.com/laravel/echo) can make use of it.
 And the page title is set based on the `app.name` config setting.
 All attributes that are set on the component are piped through onto the `<body>` element.

 ## Page Title

-You can of set a custom title if you like:
+You can set a custom title if you like:

 ```html
 <x-html title="My App">